 We mention this in our packing for moving guide, so we won’t go into too much detail here.
 But to summarise, set aside some boxes and bags of essentials such as work clothes, duvets and basic cooking equipment.

 When you’ve just moved in and you can’t access everything just yet, these will be a godsend.
-If you have small children or pets they'll come in particularly handy!
+And if you have small children or pets this tip will prove in even more handy!

 Update your address